PrashantSinghal619/shippo-d7-contrib/README.md

   to better understand the Shippo workflow, features and precautions.
 Also, you can better understand which carrier services would be apt for your marketplace at https://support.goshippo.com/hc/en-us/categories/200384565-Carriers.
+  - Shippo API requires a secure site that uses HTTPS protocol to allow communication to Shippo server.
+Ensure that you install necessary certificates to make your site secure before proceeding to use this module.

 2. **Setup**